relaycorp/pino-cloud-js/README.md

 `error` and `fatal` logs are augmented to include Error Reporting fields, like the name and version of your app.

-Additionally, logs containing an `err` field will be assumed to be an instance of `Error` and therefore its stack trace will be added to a new field, where Error Reporting expects to find it.
+Additionally, if the log contains an `err` field that is an instance of `Error`, its stack trace will be added to the field `stack_trace` -- Where Error Reporting expects to find it.

 ## API documentation